Flagship Research

 The IPP Capacity Payment Problem

-Independent Power Producers (IPPs) account for 48.0% of installed capacity.
-The IPP model enabled rapid capacity addition during the 2009-2018 build-out, when the priority was eliminating blackouts.
-However, it created a structural liability: BPDB must pay capacity charges to IPPs regardless of whether their plants are dispatched.
-With many gas-fired IPPs unable to run at full load due to gas supply constraints, BPDB pays idle capacity charges estimated at BDT 100+ billion annually, a deadweight fiscal cost for generation capacity that produces no electricity.
+IPPs account for 48.0% of installed capacity.
+The model enabled rapid capacity addition during the 2009-2018 build-out, but created a structural liability: BPDB must pay capacity charges regardless of dispatch.
+With many gas-fired IPPs unable to run at full load due to gas supply constraints, BPDB pays idle capacity charges that are a deadweight fiscal cost for generation capacity that produces no electricity.
+The concentration of contracts in oil-fired and furnace-oil plants originally intended as short-term rental capacity has persisted far beyond planned timelines.

 Chapter 5